Cutbert1/Geography-Word-Scramble/README.md

 ```
 ![refresh](./assets/readme-images/features-images/refresh.jpg)
 #### Future features Improvement
-Future improvement can be to add City, match city, country to hint and ensure city name is shuffled.
+* Future improvement is to add City, match city, country to hint and ensure city name is shuffled.
 Have two inputs for country and city.
 Score two points when user gets both correct and one point when user gets one correct.
 ## Manual Testing
 ### Features Testing
 |Key Features|   User Value   |Functionality Test|Outcome|